pokt-network/pocket-network-protocol/persistence/README.md

 ## 5.3 Key-Value Store

 The Merkle Tree mentioned above will be backed by a key-value store database engine to persist the state dataset.
-In this tree, the key will the address, a mandatory field of each collection, and the value is a serialized version of that instance of the structure using the schema defined at that height.
+In this tree, the key will be the address, a mandatory field of each collection, and the value is a serialized version of that instance of the structure using the schema defined at that height.

 ### 5.3.1 Data Encoding